 - Removing batteries from a room smoke detector.

-Insurance.
 The University does NOT cover personal property that may be lost or damaged from any cause, including but not limited to fire and flooding.
 You should check your parent(s)’/guardian(s)’ homeowner’s or renter’s insurance to cover any potential loss.
 We recommend that you purchase renter’s insurance if your property is not covered.

-Lockouts in the residence halls are handled by the Office of Residence Life and Campus Safety Services.
-There is a $5.00 charge for all lockouts.
+- All lockouts are handled by Residence Life Professional Staff and JCUPD.
 Should you be locked out of your room between 8:30 a.m. and 5:00 p.m., Monday through Friday, you may contact the Office of Residence Life.
-At any other time, your RA or another RA in your building can give you access to your room.
-If you cannot locate an RA, you may contact Campus Safety Services.
+In the residence halls at any other time, your RA or another RA in your building can give you access to your room.
+If you cannot locate an RA, you may contact JCUPD.
 They will contact the staff member on duty.

 - Sunday through Thursday, 10:00 p.m. to 9:00 a.m. the following morning